Skip to main content

 Variables

 Variables are runtime data elements made available to a formula.
-Variables can be standard variables (which always starts with $) or values of a record with names same as what is defined by you, which doesn't start with $.
+Variables can be standard variable (which always starts with $) or custom variables, which are fields of a record.

-You cannot create your own variables (except Temp Variables).
+You cannot create your own variables inside the expressions except for Temp Variables

 Here are valid variable names.